jshn2022/BioinfoNotes/README.md

 # BioinfoNotes
-BioinfoNotes is a central hub for bioinformatics study notes, covering topics from coding to spatial transcriptomics for academic and collaborative use.
+BioinfoNotes is a repository for recording bioinformatics study notes, including coding and biological insights.